score-spec/score-compose/CONTRIBUTING.md

 14. Celebrate your success after your pull request is merged!

 ### Contributing to the end to end test suite

-Any change or update to the functionality will (most likely) require an update to the end to end tests.
-Please refer to the [contribution guide of the test suite](e2e-tests/README.md) itself.
+Any change or update to the functionality will (most likely) require an update to the end-to-end tests.
+Refer to the [contribution guide of the test suite](e2e-tests/README.md) for more information.

 ## Feature requests